 With a culture like no other, ‘the land of the rising sun’ offers extraordinary adventures for every mood.
 Raise the tempo with energetic drumming sessions, bullet-train journeys and downhill skiing through pristine powder, then slow things down with meditative temple visits and mindful arts and crafts masterclasses.

 Almost as popular abroad as it is in its birthplace, sushi is Japan’s most famous culinary creation, and learning the basics of making it provides an intriguing insight into the country’s culture.
 With the help of a skilled specialist – it takes up to ten years to earn the title of itamae, or sushi master – you’ll prepare several well-known varieties.
 The most classic of all is nigiri, the original version invented in the 1820s: a hand-pressed roll of vinegared rice topped with anything from seafood to tofu.
 You’ll also try your hand at variations such as the ball-shaped temari and the cylinder-shaped, nori-seaweed-wrapped gunkan maki, along with common side dishes such as miso soup, getting a gentle history lesson as you go.
 Once you’ve finished your mini masterpieces, you’ll be able to sit down and enjoy them with the usual accompaniments of pickled ginger, soy sauce and spicy wasabi paste, plus a drop of sake.
+Read about our Japan specialist's experience making sushi during his recent visit here.

 Immerse yourself in ‘the way of tea’ on a private visit to a machiya, one of the traditional wooden townhouses that line the streets of Kyoto’s historic districts.
 You’ll begin with a look around the house itself with its typical exposed beams, spare furnishings and courtyard garden.
 After that, you’ll be carefully dressed in a colourful kimono fastened with an obi sash – something of a performance in itself – before taking part in the refined and elaborate ritual of the tea ceremony.
 There’s something hypnotically soothing about watching the various steps as the powdered green tea, or matcha, is swirled to super-smoothness with a traditional bamboo whisk – though the bitterness of the finished product may not be to everyone’s taste.
 Afterwards, feeling suitably serene, you’ll be treated to a delicious light lunch featuring some of the city’s best-known specialities.